-- §224.2 Required energy conservation projects in city buildings. a.
+§224.2 Required energy conservation projects in city buildings. a.
 Definitions.
-For the purposes of this section, the terms 'base building systems", "city building", "energy audit", "energy efficiency report", and "simple payback" shall have the same meanings as defined in section 28-308.1 of the administrative code. - b.
-No later than one year after the submission, in accordance with article three hundred eight of chapter three of title twenty-eight of the administrative code, of an energy efficiency report for a city building, reasonable capital improvements to the building's base building systems that are recommended in the building's energy audit shall be completed, including, at a minimum, all those improvements of the base building systems having a simple payback of not more than seven years or capital improvements that, when combined, would equal or exceed the overall reduction in energy consumption of such recommended capital improvements having a simple payback of not more than seven years. - c.
-The mayor shall promulgate rules as may be necessary to carry out the provisions of this section. - §3.
+For the purposes of this section, the terms 'base building systems", "city building", "energy audit", "energy efficiency report", and "simple payback" shall have the same meanings as defined in section 28-308.1 of the administrative code.

+c.
+The mayor shall promulgate rules as may be necessary to carry out the provisions of this section.

+§3.
 Report on capital improvements of base building systems.
 The department of citywide administrative services shall submit annual reports to the mayor and the speaker of the city council on capital improvements of base building systems completed pursuant to section 224.2 of the charter, as added by section 2 of this local law, for each city fiscal year commencing with the fiscal year beginning July 1, 2013.
 The first such report for the fiscal year commencing July 1, 2013 shall be submitted by December 31, 2014.
 Subsequent reports shall be due six months after the close of the fiscal year covered by the report.
 Each report shall include at a minimum:

-- a.
-The latest energy efficiency reports (including energy audit and retrocommissioning) submitted pursuant to article three hundred eight of chapter three of title twenty-eight of the administrative code for each building covered by the applicable report of the department of citywide administrative services. - b.
-An analysis of the most commonly recommended capital improvements of base building systems recommended in the energy audits of such buildings. - c.
-An analysis of the accuracy of such energy audits in predicting costs of the recommended capital improvements. - d.
-An analysis after one year of operation of the accuracy with which such audits predicted the actual saving achieved by the capital improvements. - e.
-Recommendations as to appropriate legislative or administrative actions or a statement as to why no legislative or administrative actions are needed. - §4.
+a.
+The latest energy efficiency reports (including energy audit and retrocommissioning) submitted pursuant to article three hundred eight of chapter three of title twenty-eight of the administrative code for each building covered by the applicable report of the department of citywide administrative services.

+b.
+An analysis of the most commonly recommended capital improvements of base building systems recommended in the energy audits of such buildings.

+c.
+An analysis of the accuracy of such energy audits in predicting costs of the recommended capital improvements.

+d.
+An analysis after one year of operation of the accuracy with which such audits predicted the actual saving achieved by the capital improvements.

+e.
+Recommendations as to appropriate legislative or administrative actions or a statement as to why no legislative or administrative actions are needed.

+§4.
 Severability.
-If any section, subsection, sentence, clause, phrase or other portion of this local law is for any reason declared unconstitutional or invalid, in whole or in part, by any court of competent jurisdiction, such portion shall be deemed severable, and such unconstitutionality or invalidity shall not affect the validity of the remaining portions of this local law, which remaining portions shall continue in full force and effect. - §5.
+If any section, subsection, sentence, clause, phrase or other portion of this local law is for any reason declared unconstitutional or invalid, in whole or in part, by any court of competent jurisdiction, such portion shall be deemed severable, and such unconstitutionality or invalidity shall not affect the validity of the remaining portions of this local law, which remaining portions shall continue in full force and effect.

+§5.
 This local law shall take effect immediately.